JackBTochner/roguelite/README.md

 ```

 When attacking an enemy for the first time upon entering a room, you will attach your cast to the enemy you hit.
 Your cast will increase damage inflicted on that enemy, and your cast will be dropped once the enemy is defeated.
 You can regain your cast by picking it up after the enemy you affected is defeated or by entering the next room.
 You may not change the enemy that your cast is on until it is defeated.

+#### Projectiles

+Ice - Slow: The Ice projectile’s main purpose is to buy the player time.
+When swarmed by enemies, if used effectively, the ice projectile can slow the toughest of enemies and save the player.
+The Ice projectile lasts 3 ticks (3 Seconds), then the enemy hit will return to regular speed.

+Burn - Damage: The Burn projectile allows the player to have extra damage output.
+The extra damage becomes incredibly useful when trying to take down larger enemies quicker, or lesser enemies instantly.
+The Burn projectile does an additionally 10 damage per tick for 3 ticks (30 damage total).
+After 3 ticks the enemy no longer takes burn damage, unless hit again by a burn projectile.

+Earthquake - AOE: The Earthquake projectile allows the player to deal extra damage to a larger number of enemies if used effectively.
+When fired, the earthquake projectile creates a straight trail of earth that comes out of the ground, dealing significant damage on impact.
+The Earthquake projectile creates a line, 10 tiles long of earth, each doing 10 damage.
+If all tiles hit an enemy, it totals to 100 damage in 1 shot.

+#### Pick-up Upgrades

+Ice Upgrades:
+ 1 - Increase Slow Duration - This upgrade doubles the amount of time the enemy is slowed for (6 seconds instead of 3)
+2 - Freeze Enemies - When hit by the Ice projectile, instead of being slowed, the enemy will freeze in place indefinitely.
+3 - Damage Over Time - When an enemy is hit by the Ice Projectile, they will now be slowed as well as take 5 points of damage every second, for 3 seconds.
+(Unless player also has Increase Slow Duration, 6 seconds)

+Burn Upgrades:
+1 - Increase Crit Chance by 5% - This upgrade increases the base crit chance of 10% by 5% (15% total crit chance with this upgrade).
+This allows the player to have a better chance of dealing more damage over time.
+2 - Shotgun Spread, 3 projectiles - The shotgun style spread allows the player to shoot out 3 burn projectiles at once.
+If all projectiles hit, this upgrade allows triple base damage and triple burn damage, totaling 390 damage.
+3 - Damage Increase - This upgrade gives a 10% increase to your damage.
+(110 damage per hit, 11 damage per burn tick)

+Earthquake Upgrades:
+1 - AOE+ Cone Shape - AOE+ will change the shape of the earth trailing the projectile.
+Instead of being a straight line being 10 tiles long, it becomes a cone shape, spanning 5 tiles long, but having +1 tiles each tile it moves forward.
+1:2:3:4:5 tile spread, 15 total tiles covered.
+2 - Increase Knockback + Damage - This upgrade increases the damage of the earthquake projectile impact and AOE effect.
+Damage of the initial projectile impact will increase by 30 and each AOE tile damage by 5.
+Knockback is also increased by 100%.
+3 - Stuns Enemies - This upgrade will stun any enemy that is hit by the projectile itself or the AOE trail left behind it.
+Any enemy hit will not be able to move for 3 seconds.
+After 3 seconds, the enemies hit will recover and return to normal.

 #### Perk/Ability System